Skip to content

 Interpreting Results

-When a timing test completes, you receive an Outcome that tells you whether a timing leak was detected, how confident the result is, and details about the effect size.
-This page explains how to interpret these results.
+When a timing test completes, you get an Outcome that tells you whether a timing leak was detected, how confident the result is, and details about the effect size.
+This page explains how to read these results.

 Every test returns one of four outcomes: